haiderrizvi1441/haiderrizvi1441/README.md

 - 👋 Hi, I’m @haiderrizvi1441
 - 👀 Can code in Python, Java, JavaScript.
-Currenlty working towards Full Stack Mastery.
+Currently working towards Full Stack Mastery.
-- 🌱 I’m currently working as a associate software Engineer in DXC Technology
+- 🌱 I’m currently working as a Software Engineer at DXC Technology
 - 💞️ I’m looking to collaborate
 - 📫